Vehicle Analytics Market Size

 Top Companies with Highest Market Share

-- IBM: Holds approximately 17% of the global vehicle analytics market share, driven by strong AI integration and fleet analytics solutions.
+- Microsoft: holds approximately 14% of the global vehicle analytics market share due to widespread cloud integration and enterprise analytics platforms.

 Recent Developments